Skip to content

 Assume that userX configured an automatic response and that an auto-response has also been activated at the system level.
 When a message is sent to userX, the appliance will only send one automatic response, i.e. the one that was configured by the user.

-Users cannot change their auto-response settings, unless authorized by the AXS Guard system administrator.
-To allow users to configure their auto-response settings, navigate to Users & Groups > General and check the May users change their auto-response settings? option.
+Users cannot change their auto-response settings, unless authorized by an AXS Guard system administrator.
+Tool access is required at the user level.
+Navigate to Users & Groups > Preferences to allow users to update their auto-response configuration.

 User-level Configuration